sc4311/CS-3853-Computer-Architecture---Cache-Virtual-Memory-Simulator/README.md

 ## Objectives
 The goal of this project is to simulate the internal operations of CPU caches and a simple virtual memory scheme.
 This involves creating a Level 1 cache simulator for a 32-bit CPU, mapping virtual memory to physical memory, and analyzing the results through performance comparison.

-## Team Composition
+## Team Members
-- Work in groups of 2 to 3 students, with 3 being preferred.
+- LordAndradus
-- The project requires coding, testing, documenting results, and writing the final report.
+- Trish
-- Every member must contribute to receive credit.
+- sc4311

 ## Programming Languages and Tools
-- You may use Python, C/C++, or Java to implement the simulator.
+- Using Java to implement the simulator.

 ## Simulator Specifications
 - Command line configurable cache simulation.